Table of Contents

 Best Minerals for the Brain

-Studies have shown that certain minerals are directly involved in cognitive function.
+Studies have shown that certain minerals are directly involved in cognitive function and assist with avoiding age related cognitive decline.

 The full list of macrominerals and microminerals looks more like this; boron, calcium, copper, chromium, iodine, iron, manganese, magnesium, molybdenum, phosphorus, potassium, selenium, silicon, strontium, vanadium, and zinc.